temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+## Setup

+You'll need two terminal windows for this exercise.

+1. In all terminals, change to the `exercises/testing-code/practice` directory.
+2. In one terminal, run `npm install` to install dependencies.

 ## Part A: Running a Test

 We have provided a unit test for the `translateTerm` Activity